Benchmarking single-photon sources from an auto-correlation measurement: Relation to the non-classicality of the source

 \section{Relation to the non-classicality of the source}

-The data obtained from an auto-correlation measurement is known to be valuable for witnessing various forms of non-classicality, including the negativity of the P-function and quantum non-Gaussianity~\cite{Filip112,Predojevic14}.
-We now show that the knowledge of $\bm p$ can reveal the negativity of the Wigner function~\cite{Wigner32}, arguably the strongest form of non-classically for a bosonic mode.
-In particular, the negativity of the Wigner function implies the negativity of the P-function~\cite{vogel2006quantum}.
-Similarly, it implies that the corresponding state is non-Gaussian, as a Gaussian state has a Gaussian (and thus positive) Wigner function\footnote{In addition, Hudson's theorem \cite{HUDSON1974} tell us that any pure state with a positive Wigner function is Gaussian.}.
-Thus, demonstrating Wigner negativity for a light source brings evidence of its strong quantum nature.
-Note that it has been shown recently that witnesses of Wigner negativity can be derived systematically using a hierarchy of semi definite programs~\cite{Chabaud21}.
-Our contribution is more specific and aims at witnessing Wigner negativity simply and directly from $\hat P_1(\bm p)$.
+The data obtained from auto-correlation type measurements are known to be valuable for witnessing and quantifying various forms of non-classicality, including the non-positivity of the P-function and quantum non-Gaussianity~\cite{Filip112,Predojevic14,Straka2014}.
+We now show that the knowledge of $P_1$ in a single bosonic mode (as e.g. provided by our benchmarks $\hat P_1(\bm p)$ and $\hat{P}_1^*(\bm p)$) can reveal Wigner-negativity~\cite{Wigner32}, arguably the strongest form of non-classically for a bosonic mode.
+In particular, Wigner-negativity implies the non-positivity of the P-function~\cite{vogel2006quantum}.
+Similarly, it implies that the corresponding state is non-Gaussian, as a Gaussian state has a Gaussian (and thus positive) Wigner function\footnote{In addition, Hudson's theorem \cite{HUDSON1974} tells us that any pure state with a positive Wigner function is Gaussian.}.
+Thus, demonstrating Wigner-negativity for a light source brings evidence of its strong quantum nature.
+Note that it has been shown recently that witnesses of Wigner-negativity can be derived systematically using a hierarchy of semidefinite programs~\cite{Chabaud21}.
+Our contribution is more specific and aims at witnessing Wigner-negativity simply and directly from $\hat P_1(\bm p)$ or $\hat{P}_1^*(\bm p)$ observed on a single mode.